Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Problem Setting, Entanglement Graphs Disentanglement

 In this section, we introduce the latent variable model under consideration (Section~\ref{sec:model}), entanglement graphs (Section~\ref{sec:entanglement_graphs}), identifiability and observational equivalence (Section~\ref{sec:ident_obseq}), equivalence up to diffeomorphism (Section~\ref{sec:diffeq}) as well as permutation equivalence (Section~\ref{sec:disent_permeq}).

-\subsection{An identifiable latent causal model}
+\subsection{An Identifiable Latent Causal Model}

 We now specify the setting under consideration.
-Assume we observe the realization of a sequence of $d_x$-dimensional random vectors $\{\vx^t\}_{t=1}^{T}$ and a sequence of $d_a$-dimensional auxiliary vectors $\{\va^{t}\}_{t=0}^{T-1}$.
-The coordinates of $\va^{t}$ are either discrete or continuous and can potentially represent, for example, an action taken by an agent or the index of an intervention or environment (see Section~\ref{sec:unknown-target}).
-The observations $\{\vx^t\}$ are assumed to be explained by a sequence of hidden $d_z$-dimensional continuous random vectors $\{\vz^t\}_{t=1}^T$ via a ground-truth decoder function $\vf$. \begin{assumption}[Observation model] For all $t \in [T]$, the observations $\vx^t$ are given by
+Assume that we observe the realization of a sequence of $d_x$-dimensional random vectors $\{\vx^t\}_{t=1}^{T}$ and a sequence of $d_a$-dimensional auxiliary vectors $\{\va^{t}\}_{t=0}^{T-1}$.
+The coordinates of $\va^{t}$ are discrete or continuous and can potentially represent, for example, an action taken by an agent or the index of an intervention or environment (see Section~\ref{sec:unknown-target}).
+Observations $\{\vx^t\}$ are assumed to be explained by a sequence of continuous random vectors $d_z$ of hidden dimensions $\{\vz^t\}_{t=1}^T$ using a ground-truth decoder function $\vf$. \begin{assumption}[Observation model] For all $t \in [T]$, the observations $\vx^t$ are given by